Noubissie/sms-nextjs/README.md

 <h1> SMS MUTENGENE </h1>

-    An application used manage the workflow in secondary schools, built with React, Nextjs,JavaScript, Nodejs, prisma, MySQL.
+    An application used to manage the workflow in secondary schools, built with React, Nextjs,JavaScript, Nodejs, prisma, MySQL.

 <h1>Project Status</h1>
 This project is currently in development.